 Bears are curious, intelligent animals that want nothing more than to be left alone.
 Thousands of people see wild bears every year without incident and knowledge is key to these successful encounters.
 Bear safety isn’t to be taken lightly, but it’s a lot easier than you might think.
-Knowledge and preparation will keep you safe on the trail.
+Knowledge and preparation are key to keeping yourself safe on the trail.

 A bear will usually get out of your way if it knows you’re there; most of them are quite timid and will do anything to avoid crossing your path.